bclaise/green-ietf/draft-eman-green-rfc6988bis-01.md

 ## In Preparation of the GREEN BoF at IETF 120

-   The EMAN (Energy MANagement) working group, created in 2010 and now concluded, has produced multiples RFCs
+   The EMAN (Energy MANagement) working group (WG), created in 2010 and now concluded, has produced multiples RFCs

       * {{?RFC7603}}, Energy Management (EMAN) Applicability Statement